Tesla's first European Gigafactory opens near Berlin | DW | 22.03.2022

 Tuesday will see the offcial opening of Tesla's fourth huge factory.
 The plant, located just outside Berlin, will eventually produce 500,000 electric vehicles annually as well as batteries for the cars.

-Tesla's plant is expected to be officially opened later on Tuesday in the presence of CEO Elon Musk and German Chancellor Olaf Scholz.
-Musk is scheduled to ceremoniously hand over the first cars to customers.
+Tesla's plant was officially opened Tuesday in the presence of CEO Elon Musk and German Chancellor Olaf Scholz.
+Musk ceremoniously handed over the first Model Y cars to customers.

-Even before Giga Berlin secured a final permit from regional authorities, Tesla had achieved something that was unheard of in recent German corporate history.
+Before Giga Berlin secured a final permit from regional authorities earlier this month, Tesla had achieved something that was unheard of in recent German corporate history.

 It had almost completely built a plant big enough to truly deserve the brand name Gigafactory, relying solely on a long string of about 20 different preliminary permits.